Home Purchase

 CA DRE #01212512 | 15+ years experience

-They just cannot afford to buy it, renovate it, and carry two separate financing problems at the same time.
+A lot of California buyers can afford a fixer.
+They just can't afford to buy it, renovate it, and carry two separate financing problems at the same time.

+That's why FHA 203(k) loans still matter.
 This program lets you finance the home purchase and approved renovation costs in one mortgage.
 For the right buyer, that can open up properties that would otherwise be off limits.

-What is an FHA 203(k) loan?
+What Is an FHA 203(k) Loan?

 An FHA 203(k) loan is a renovation mortgage backed by the Federal Housing Administration.
+It combines the purchase price (or refinance balance), renovation costs, and certain contingency reserves into one loan.

 Instead of buying a property first and chasing repair money later, you build the improvement budget into the financing from day one.

-Why this matters in California
+Why This Matters in California

-That includes houses with outdated kitchens, aging roofs, worn plumbing, old flooring, or cosmetic issues that scare off buyers using standard financing.
+California has no shortage of older homes -- houses with outdated kitchens, aging roofs, worn plumbing, or cosmetic issues that scare off buyers using standard financing.

 Some homes are structurally fine but ugly.
 Others need enough work that a regular FHA or conventional appraisal becomes a problem.